 And finally, put a good typical swing on the ball.
 The natural tendency in a severely downhill shot in which you are clubbing down for the distance is to overswing since that bigger number on the tee box is in your head.
 It can be fun to hit a downhill shot—and deceptively easy—but you have to be careful not to overswing.

-“When I played Champion Hills for the first time after growing up golfing in South Florida, at that time it was fun,” Steele says.
+“When I played Champion Hills for the first time it was fun,” Buhrman says.
 “But now it is so in my head.
 The ball spends more time in the air, so the more spin you put on it the more curvature it takes and it can get offline more than if you were just standing on a level hole.”